 The courses fulfil specific learning outcomes, which are a subset of more generic aims of the study programme.
 In other words: The learning outcomes achieved in a module represent just a part - or piece - of the aims of the study programme.
-All courses taken together in one set make sure that the aim of the study programme is achieved which is a good systemic approach.
+All courses taken together in one set make sure that the aim of the study programme is achieved.

-Apart from the anomalies mentioned in the previous point, the programme fulfils this requirement, as it entails railway transport engineering, fundamental technological sciences, railway traffic management systems, structures and work technologies.
-Coursework and final papers show a generally high academic level.
+Apart from the anomalies mentioned in the previous point, the programme fulfils this requirement, as it entails vehicle and traction engineering, fundamental technological sciences and also general aspects such as safety.
+Coursework and final papers show a generally high academic level, higher than in some comparable institutions.
 The required level of Professional Bachelor is clearly achieved.